 In all circumstances, the decisions of the referee are final and must be respected.

 The referee controls the game in cooperation with the other game officials acting as timekeeper and keeping an official record of the match

 6. The referee may be assisted by other game officials

 The referee does not officiate the game on their own.

 There are ‘on-field’ game officials who assist the referee with offenses when they have a clearer view than the referee.

-In pro games, there are multiple other game officials that may be assisting the referee.
+In pro games, multiple other game officials may assist the referee.
 The list includes

 - two assistant referees,